-Integrative Learning for Collaborative Practice A (TMM3317)
+Extended Integrative Learning for Collaborative Practice (TMM3321)

-Module Level: 6

-Module Credit Value: 10

-Pre-requisites: None

-Co-requisites: None

-Excluded Combination of None

-Modules:

-Aims:

-To enable students to further develop skills in study and critical reflection that is cross-disciplinary and holistic through the integrated study of a specific topic.
+Module Level: 6 Module Credit Value: 20 Pre-requisites: None Co-requisites: None Excluded Combination of Modules: None Aims: To enable students to further develop skills in study and critical reflection that is cross-disciplinary and holistic through the integrated study of two specific topics.
 To facilitate individual and corporate reflective practice by the students as they develop a sophisticated understanding of the relationship between prior experience (both their own and those of others) and their own current learning and study.
 To encourage critical and informed understanding of the challenges presented by the topic under consideration for Christian discipleship and mission and encourage the formulation of students' own coherent personal responses.
 To encourage and facilitate collaborative learning practices through group learning and group project work, offering constructive and appropriate peer feedback.

-To encourage students to make informed and complex connections with their past, present and future life and ministry in a theologically rigorous
+To encourage students to make informed and complex connections with their past, present and future life and ministry in a theologically rigorous way.